Amethyst incident: Initial damage and grounding

-At 09:30, as Amethyst approached Jiangyin (then romanized as Kiangyin) further up the river, it received sustained fire from a second PLA battery, as the PLA may have considered that the ship had violated the "stay away warning" from the war zone; additionally, the PLA may have thought Amethyst might attack and therefore began firing without having been fired upon.
+At 09:30, as Amethyst approached Jiangyin (then romanised as Kiangyin) further up the river, it received sustained fire from a second PLA battery, as the PLA may have considered that the ship had violated the "stay away warning" from the war zone; additionally, the PLA may have thought Amethyst might attack and therefore began firing without having been fired upon.

 The first shell passed over the ship.
 Then the bridge, wheelhouse and low power room were hit in quick succession, Lieutenant Commander Skinner was wounded mortally, and all the bridge personnel were disabled.
 The coxswain on the wheel, Leading Seaman Leslie Frank, was seriously injured and, as a result, the ship slewed to port and grounded on the river's bank.
 Before the ship grounded, the order to open fire had been given, but when the director layer pulled the firing trigger, nothing happened because the firing circuits were disabled when the low power room was hit.

 Lieutenant Geoffrey L. Weston, the ship's first lieutenant, assumed command of the vessel, although he was also wounded himself.
 PLA shells exploded in the sick bay, the port engine room, and finally the generator, just after the injured Weston's last transmission: "Under heavy fire.
 Am aground in approx. position 31.10' North 119.20' East.
 Large number of casualties".

 The order was given to fire in local control with each turret firing independently, but Amethyst had grounded in such a way that neither of the two forward gun turrets could bring their guns to bear on the PLA batteries, leaving the single stern turret to return fire.
 This turret was soon hit and disabled.
 None of the close-range weapons could be brought to bear on the PLA batteries.
 The shore batteries continued to bombard Amethyst causing more damage and casualties aboard.

 Attempted evacuation

 Some time between 10:00 and 10:30, Weston ordered the immediate evacuation to shore of anyone who could be spared.
 A boat was manned to take people the short distance to shore and some men swam ashore.
-The Communist batteries switched their fire to the men being evacuated and further evacuation was stopped.
+The PLA batteries switched their fire to the men being evacuated and further evacuation was stopped.
 Fifty-nine ratings and four Chinese mess boys made it to the Kuomintang-controlled southern bank, but two men were assumed drowned while swimming ashore.
 Those who survived were joined by the seriously wounded from Amethyst who had been landed by sampan, with the assistance of the Chinese Nationalists the next day.
 Both parties were taken to a missionary hospital in Jiangyin, where they were met by a party from the British Embassy in Nanjing, and put on a train for Shanghai.
 Remaining aboard were about 60 unwounded men.
 The shelling had stopped, but no one could move on deck without drawing the attention of PLA snipers.